cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 - With TWiLight Menu++ you can navigate your SD card to find ROM files to play with nds-bootstrap.
 The advantages to using TWiLight Menu++ are having a cheat menu, per-game settings, and avoiding the restrictions that forwarders bring.
 In other words, you can drop your ROM files directly and play without any setup.
 There is no 39 title limit, neither hiyaCFW or Unlaunch are required and there are no restrictions on SD card free space you can have.
 - hiyaCFW users can create [forwarders](nds-bootstrap-forwarders) for the SDNAND's DSi Menu, but it has some limitations.
 There is a hard limit of 39 titles, they are less convenient to make and they do not automatically patch Anti-Piracy.

-### How can I restore my NAND backup if I cannot boot the console?
-You can follow Gadorach's [hardmodding guide](https://web.archive.org/web/20151102221503/https://gbatemp.net/threads/dsi-downgrading-the-complete-guide.393682/) to hardmod your DSi.
-Previous soldering experience is required.

 ### How do I update my homebrew?
 - **Unlaunch** - Follow the instructions on the [Installing Unlaunch](/installing-unlaunch) page
 - **hiyaCFW** - Replace `hiya.dsi` on the root of the SD card from the [updated release](https://github.com/RocketRobz/hiyaCFW/releases)